Kirsten West: Godmother of Southern Rock

 Living in Hollywood at the time, Kirsten would have absorbed the city’s split personality: the cozy circle of singer-songwriters that made the neighborhood feel like family, and the booming spectacle pouring out of every radio.
 It would have given her an early sense of how art can live both in community and in commerce, an awareness she would later carry into her own work and the spaces she’d build in Macon.

 And at that same moment Kirsten was in Los Angeles, Southerners Duane and Gregg Allman were there chasing their own path with Hour Glass, recording with Liberty Records.
 Paul Hornsby, keyboard player, would later say their group already sounded like the Allman Brothers before there was an ABB.
-With Johnny Sandlin on drums, Hour Glass was living in the attic of a ramshackle house the Nitty Gritty Dirt Band called home in Beachwood Canyon, just below the Hollywood sign.
+With Johnny Sandlin on drums and Pete Carr on bass, Hour Glass was living in the attic of a ramshackle house the Nitty Gritty Dirt Band called home in Beachwood Canyon, just below the Hollywood sign.
 Known as the “Dirt House,” it was equal parts bohemian crash pad and boot camp for musicians.

 Hour Glass wasn’t mingling on Joni’s porch or trading riffs with Crosby and Nash, but they were playing the same clubs, steeped in the same atmosphere of invention — a crosscurrent of genres, restless players bending tradition into something new.
 Without knowing it, Kirsten would ultimately move through hotbeds that would define two coasts’ worth of American music.
 And one day those parallel sounds would finally converge in Macon, where two decades later she would get to know Gregg Allman and Paul Hornsby, all of them making an imprint on their adopted city.